Cervical screening

 All people with a cervix aged 25–70, who have been sexually active, should have regular screening to protect against cervical cancer.

-Cervical screenings are the best way to protect against developing cervical cancer.
+Cervical screenings are a key preventative measure against developing cervical cancer.
 The test screens for abnormal changes in the cells of the cervix.
-Because these changes happen slowly, regular smears means there's a high likelihood that any abnormal cells will be found and treated before they become cancer.
+Because these changes happen slowly, regular screenings mean there's a high likelihood that any abnormal cells will be found and treated before they become cancer.

 The best time to have a screening is after your last menstrual period.
-To have your screening with a doctor or nurse, make an appointment with Student Health.
+To have your screening with a nurse, book an appointment with Student Health.

 The cervical screening start age is 25.
 Find out more at Time to screen.